passbolt/passbolt_help/_includes/hosting/helm/helm-install-usage.md

 ```

-At this point, you should have a working docker setup running on the **latest** tag.
+At this point, you should have a working helm setup running on the **latest** tag.
 However, it is recommended that users [pull the tags pointing to specific passbolt versions](https://hub.docker.com/r/passbolt/passbolt/tags){:target="_blank"} when running in environments other than testing.